maxim-top/im.gitbook/reference/floo-android/classim_1_1floo_1_1floolib_1_1_b_m_x_conversation.md

 )
 ```

-Read the total message-number from current session of the database, forces to update the total message-number and unread message-number.
+Read the total message-number from current conversation of the database, forces to update the total message-number and unread message-number.

 **Parameters**: